Aravinth-Earth/tamil/contact/centers-to-test-covid.md

 _**A sputum test:**_ Sputum can be collected either from the nose with a swab or by asking the patient to cough up the mucus.

-_**A blood test:**_ Blood sample is drawn and tested in a lab for the virus.
-This is either done through a blanket test for all variants of the coronavirus \(including regular flu\) or through a specialised gene-sequencing test that locates the marker for the novel coronavirus.
+_**A blood test:**_ Blood sample is drawn and tested in a lab for the வைரஸ்.
+This is either done through a blanket test for all variants of the கொரொனாவைரஸ் \(including regular flu\) or through a specialised gene-sequencing test that locates the marker for the novel கொரொனாவைரஸ்.

 ## Centers to get tested: